ocean-transport/guides/submit_jobs_to_Ginsburg.md

 ```

-If you are wanting to take advantage of the GPUs with TensorFlow, make sure you install the corect release:
+If you want to take advantage of the GPUs with TensorFlow, make sure you install the correct release:

 ```conda install tensorflow-gpu```